sander1095/DnDCombatTracker/README.md

 ##Roadmap

 Right now the code is quite ugly.
 I created this project for fun and for some friends.
-I want to improve the code and add the following features:
+I want to improve the code and add the **major** following features:

 * Save/Import/Export characters
   * This would be useful if you, for example, want to save your PC's and use them again on a later date.
 If you load this program on a different computer then you would just be able to import a certain file and all the characters would be loaded instantly.
 You could also create characters like a Goblin so you can easily add those to the Tracker.
-* Use WPF or a better "pattern" in WinForms so the code would be a lot better.
-  * Right now the code is a mess, and it needs a lot of improvement.
-A pattern like MVC, MVVM or something like that would improve the codebase a lot.
-* Create a manual for this software.
-  * I could maybe use the wiki or create a PDF about how to use this program so it would be more user friendly
 * Allow users to prioritize characters with the same initiative
 * Allow the user to change character names
   * Right now, if you create a character and want to change its name, a new character will be added with that name.
 Being able to change the name would be a nice feature.